 Of course, hiring a professional will likely cost more money than tearing the wall down yourself.
 However, you and your home will be much safer, and the time to complete your project will be much shorter and streamlined.
 You can also be assured of competent and efficient work with an experienced professional.
 A contractor will also assist you with required permits.

-Most cities will require a building permit for renovations.
+Most cities will require a building permit for load-bearing wall removal.
 If any plumbing or electrical wires are in your load-bearing wall, you will usually need separate permits for those as well.
 If you are not sure what your city requires, visit their website or call the planning or building department to make sure.
 An experienced design professional will also know what the city requirements are.
 As part of the permit application, many cities may require architectural plans, structural plans, and structural evaluations as well as a fee.

 Depending on when your house was built (before 1990), you may find asbestos in the walls when you take them down.
 If this is the case, you want to hire a professional to remove the asbestos, and indicate asbestos removal in your building permit application.
 For the sake of your health, a professional is always the best choice.